tbenade/wercker-devcenter/source/articles/gettingstarted/index.md

 ##### NOTE: at this moment we are in public beta, you can sign up [here](https://app.wercker.com/users/new).
 Wercker is still a bit rough around the edges; send us feedback and questions via [email](mailto:pleasemailus@wercker.com).
 ***

 After you've signed up, you are ready to get started with wercker.
-For your convenience we have created four separate Getting Started repositories in
+For your convenience we have created three separate Getting Started repositories in
 [Ruby](https://github.com/wercker/getting-started-ruby),
 [Python](https://github.com/wercker/getting-started-python) and
 [Node.js](https://github.com/wercker/getting-started-nodejs).